ypriverol/github-paper/document/manuscript.md

 continuously be developed and other features might be merged into the master branch.
 Nevertheless, one can always pull the currently up-to date master branch into one branch, always enabling to react or adapt to the changes in the code.

-In projects involving more than one contributor, everyone wants to be sure that the contributions of others increase the quality and move the project forward. _Forking_ a repository and providing _pull requests_ constitute an easy way for collaboration inside and over organisations boundaries.
-A user that forks a repository creates a copy under their GitHub account.
+_Forking_ a repository and providing _pull requests_ constitute an
+easy way for collaboration inside and over organisations boundaries.
+A user that forks a repository creates a copy under their GitHub account (see for example https://github.com/lgatto/github-paper).
 Modifications like a branch with new features or bug fixes can conveniently be provided to the forked (upstream) repository by opening a pull request.
 Once it is opened for review and discussion, it usually results in additional insights and in an increased code quality.
 Once a pull request gets accepted, typically it gets merged into the development branch.

-One of the easiest ways to make a mess for yourself with Git is to allow your _branch_ to get out of sync.
+When developing different features in parallel, there is a risk to apply incompatible changes in different branches/forks; these are said to become out of sync.
 Branches are just short-term departures from master.
-If you pull frequently, you will keep your copy of the repo up to date, and you will have the opportunity to merge your changed code with others' contributors.
+If you pull frequently, you will keep your copy of the repo up to date, and you will have the opportunity to merge your changed code with others' contributors without requiring to manually address conflicts to bring the branches in sync again.

 ## Rule 4.
 Use tags and semantic version numbering